Ruhaan838/100Day-GPU/README.md

 Implement the Simulated Annealing in trion.

 ## 6️⃣2️⃣ Day 62
-Implement the Spectral Norm in CUDA using with shared memory.
+Implement the Spectral Norm in CUDA with shared memory.

+## 6️⃣3️⃣ Day 63
+Implement the Group Norm in CUDA with shared memory.